nikodemus/foolang/README.md

 **_This is a toy language implemented by a single person&mdash;use for quiet enjoyment only._**

-See the https://foolang.org for syntax, design notes, etc. This README is a smaller version of the main page there.
+See https://foolang.org for syntax, design notes, etc. This README is a smaller version of the main page there.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.